Makoto Yukimura: Commentary

 Yukimura drew inspiration from his own experience and understanding of the Cold War and the September 11 attacks for Thorfinn's character who is traumatized by his actions as a viking and thus decides to find Vinland in order to build a place for people from different races to live together peacefully.

-Yukimura pays attention to drawing hands as he claims they are more expressive than faces and give a brief explanation of the person's personality.
+Yukimura pays attention to drawing hands as he claims they the most expressive part of a character after the face, giving a brief explanation of the person's personality.
 This was influenced by manga author Katsuhiro Otomo.
 During the COVID-19 pandemic, Yukimura started drawing the chapters of Vinland Saga digitally.

-When he first started drawing Vinland, Yukimura expected the series to take 10 years.
+When he first started drawing Vinland Saga, Yukimura expected the series to take 10 years.
 He had calculated that there would be 20 volumes, comprising 4 parts of 5 volumes each.
 From the beginning of the serialization, he felt at a loss with the increasing scope of the work, wondering when he could complete the actual arc of Vinland.
 Due to these struggles, Yukimura has said that he looks up to Hajime Isayama for his work on Attack on Titan due to how he was able to handle the entire plot until the end, especially from its 20th volume onward.
 In response, Isayama said he admires Yukimura for his detailed art and foreshadowing, remarking that the breaks are necessary to create such consistently high-quality work.

 Another series Yukimura became a fan while writing is My Dress-Up Darling.
 Among other preferred works, Yukimura enjoys horror stories, most notably Junji Ito's, Nokuto Koike's, and Motosuke Takaminato.
 Anji Matono's recent work from 2022 also attracts him.